Minitechy/vae_dis/README.md

 ## Installation

 1. Download and unzip the repository archive from GitHub.
-2. Ensure the `data` folder contains the datasets (included in the archive).
+2. Ensure the `data` folder contains the datasets.
 3. Install dependencies using Python 3.8+:
    ```
    pip install -r requirements.txt